Rigtch/rigtch-fm-api/docs/environment-variables.md

 - `HISTORY_FETCHING_INTERVAL` - The interval for user's listening history synchronization.
 - `HISTORY_FETCHING_DELAY` - The delay between user's history synchronization.
+- `ENABLE_HISTORY_SYNCHRONIZATION` - If true the history synchronization will
+  be enabled.

 ```bash
 HISTORY_FETCHING_INTERVAL="1h"